Flower Power People cotton on to the opportunity for R&D Tax Relief

 Strolling ground the floral displays in the Grand Pavilion at Chelsea or admiring the innovative composition that goes in to the famous garden designs, it’s easy to miss the possibility that any number of exhibitors may quite purposefully have undertaken research to develop a new variety of a particular plant or to find a clever way, for example, of preserving and recycling water for multiple uses in the garden and beyond.

-David Austen Roses is a regular attendee at Chelsea and has a highly successful and respected business growing and showing roses, which includes substantial investment in research and development projects to breed new varieties of rose.
+David Austen Roses is a regular attendee at Chelsea and has a respected business growing and showing roses, which includes substantial investment in research and development projects to breed new varieties of rose.
 Reference to their Group Strategic Report for the year up to 31st July 2016* shows that total R&D expenditure in the period under review was no less than £743,000 and R&D Tax Relief derived from this investment approached £200,000.

 Rewards & Discoveries that stem from research